benjixx/myppy/README.rst

 The secret sauce is basically:

-  * Using the Linux Standard Base SDK on Linux, to avoid linking against but the most portable of symbols.
+  * Using the Linux Standard Base SDK on Linux, to avoid linking against any but the most portable of symbols.

   * Setting MACOSX_DEPLOYMENT_TARGET to the lowest available version, and building universal binaries on OSX.